unahouExosite/docs/portals/README.md

     * `<data-source-id-N>` is a 40 character hex string representing the data source's RID in the One Platform

 * `"info"` is an client object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
-But only aliases, basic, description, shares, subscribers, tagged and tags are exposed.
+But only aliases, basic, description, key, shares, subscribers, tagged and tags are exposed.

+    * `<key>` is a 40 character hex string representing the client's CIK in the One Platform or null if the authorized user doesn't have \_\_\_admin permission to this device.

 * `"members"` is an array of [permission objects](#permission-object) listing the members of the device.
 * `"model"` is a string identifying the model
 * `"rid"` is the RID of a device.